kennynguyen216/kennynguyen216/README.md

 ## Current Direction

-Right now I am building a stronger project portfolio by focusing on projects that show how I think through real problems: starting from fundamentals, learning the tools, building the first working version, then improving the design and documentation.
+Right now I am building projects for the sake of building projects and expanding my craft.

 I am currently spending more time with C++, graphics programming, and real-time simulation.